Return to Home Page of Big Sky Fishing.Com

 Historic Blue House and Firetower in Helena

-The Historic Blue House and Helena Firetower
+The Historic Blue House & Helena Firetower

 Helena tends not to be overrun by tourists like many other Montana towns are.
 Part of the reason is because Helena just isn’t a tourist destination spot, like Glacier National Park is.
-Instead, most tourism Helena receives is from motorists passing through Helena to other parts of Montana.
+Instead, most tourism Helena receives is from motorists passing through town to other parts of Montana.
 Additionally, the historic sections of Helena are also rather difficult to find – tourists aren’t likely to just “stumble” across it by accident.

 Admittedly, first impressions of Helena for someone coming in on the Interstate may not be the greatest, as the historic downtown area is nowhere to be found and the state capitol, while visible, is rather far away and not especially obvious.
 Instead, first impression will be of shopping centers, strip malls, fast food restaurants and other typical things one encounters in “newer” parts of town.

-However, for those people willing to venture away from the Interstate (and who isn’t driving an RV – the roads aren’t really RV friendly in downtown Helena), a person will be rewarded by numerous historic buildings in a scenic settings with more than enough activities to easily pass a day away.
+However, for those people willing to venture away from the Interstate (and who isn’t driving an RV – the roads aren’t really RV friendly in downtown Helena), a person will be rewarded by numerous historic buildings, in a scenic setting, with more than enough activities to easily pass a day away.
 In short, Helena is well worth taking the time to spend exploring if you are passing through.

 Next Page : History of Helena, Montana